Paypal TOS Covers counterfeit items:

 A company I worked for briefly that services the UK had its sales team in Canada, and its customer service team in India.
 Not saying Indians are stupid of course, but labor is certainly cheaper there, as compared to Canada.

-> I really hope whoever has done this gets what they deserve
+Whether it's the fault of PayPal or not, I really hope whoever has done this gets what they deserve.

 I think they did.
 They got $2,500.